 (2) Where a licensee carries on the business of a debt collector in partnership with any person, that person is exempt from the provisions of section 5 of the Act, so far as those provisions apply to that business or any of the functions of a debt collector performed by that person in relation to that business, so long as the licensee remains a licensee and a partner of that person.

-[Regulation 14 inserted in Gazette 12 Oct 1965 p.
-3515; amended in Gazette 6 Jan 1966 p.
+[Regulation 14 inserted: Gazette 12 Oct 1965 p.
+3515; amended: Gazette 6 Jan 1966 p.
 1.]

 15. Penalties